 Command Query Responsibility Segregation (CQRS) Model

 If we were just navigating up and down a parent-child hierarchy of records, we would be pretty much done with our database design.
 However, we sometimes need to search through the records to find relevant results.

 How would we solve this problem in a traditional approach?
 We would probably add a secondary index to the Policies table to optimize the query performance for PolicyType, AddressCity and EffectiveStartDate.
 Obviously, this is not easy to do if we just have an Instances table with and XML field!

 We can solve the problem by taking a related CQRS model approach of using a read-only lookup table.
 From experience on many projects with traditional database design approaches, we have found that adding optimized read-only look up tables is an excellent method for improving performance.
 We can do the same here by simply adding a database trigger to our Instances table and updating a set of read-only lookup tables to mirror the data we need to search and filter by.

 Doesn’t putting all our data into a single repository create a single point of failure for our solution?
-If we were putting a database in a physical disk on a physical server in an office location, the answer is yes it does.
-But if we were doing that then you would likely have a lot of single points of failure!
+If we were putting a database in a physical disk on a physical server in an office location, the answer is yes, it does.
+But if we were doing that, then you would likely have a lot of points of failure!

 - Clustering of database servers